MatthewHerbst/react-to-print/README.md

 |    **`bodyClass`**    | `string?`   | Class to pass to the print window body                                                                                     |
 |    **`suppressErrors`**    | `boolean?`   | When passed, prevents `console` logging of errors

+### PrintContext

+In case you don't want to specify `trigger` directly within other props but you rather want to gain some extra control over it, you could make use of PrintContext.
+By using PrintContext you can get direct access to the `handlePrint` method which triggers printing action.

+### [useReactToPrint]
+For the functional components, there is a useReactToPrint hook, which accepts an object with the same configuration props as `<ReactToPrint />` itself and returns a handlePrint function, by calling which you can trigger printing action.

 ## Example

 ### Calling from class components